 Epinephrine bitartrate, (-)-1-(3,4-dihydroxyphenyl)-2-methylamino-ethanol (+) tartrate (1:1) salt, is a vasoconstrictor with a concentration of 1:200,000 or 1:100,000 (expressed as free base).
 It has a molecular weight of 333.3 and the following structural formula:

 Orabloc® contains the following inactive ingredients: sodium chloride (1.0 mg/mL), sodium metabisulfite (0.5 mg/mL), and water for injection.
 The product is formulated with a 10% overage of epinephrine.
 The pH is adjusted to 3.6 with hydrochloric acid.

 Mechanism of Action

 Articaine HCl is an amide local anesthetic.
 Local anesthetics block the generation and conduction of nerve impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse and by reducing the rate of rise of the action potential.
 In general, the progression of anesthesia is related to the diameter, myelination, and conduction velocity of the affected nerve fibers.
 Epinephrine is a vasoconstrictor added to articaine HCl to slow absorption into the general circulation and thus prolong maintenance of an active tissue concentration.

-Distribution: Approximately 60% to 80% of articaine HCl is bound to human serum albumin and γ-globulins at 37°C in vitro.
+Approximately 60% to 80% of articaine HCl is bound to human serum albumin and γ -globulins at 37°C in vitro.

 Metabolism: Articaine HCl is metabolized by plasma carboxyesterase to its primary metabolite, articainic acid, which is inactive.
 In vitro studies show that the human liver microsome P450 isoenzyme system metabolizes approximately 5% to 10% of available articaine with nearly quantitative conversion to articainic acid.